coreemu/core/docs/usage.md

 physical machine, not an IP address of another virtual node.

 **NOTE:**
-   Be aware of possible MTU issues with GRE devices.
+   Be aware of possible MTU (Maximum Transmission Unit) issues with GRE devices.
 The *gretap* device has an interface MTU of 1,458 bytes; when joined to a Linux bridge, the bridge's MTU becomes 1,458 bytes.
 The Linux bridge will not perform fragmentation for